-How a Learner of ESL Can Overcome Pronunciation Challenges
+How a Learner of English as Second Language (ESL) can Overcome Pronunciation Challenges

-Non-native speakers usually really wish to sound very much like native speakers in their accent, probably to go with the saying that “what is worth doing is worth doing well.
-The prestige that goes with speaking English certainly also increases with how well the L2 (second language) speaker is able to speak it.
-The challenge of acquiring the proficiency is higher for those living outside native speakers’ environment; even though some foreigners have the opportunity to leave with L1 speakers, yet do not assimilate.
-However, it is still a fact that there are those who have not had much encounter with native speakers but have been able to learn the language well and speak almost completely like the native speakers.
-The first question that I wish to attempt answering in this discussion is “how is it that non-natives learn the grammar and semantics of English well to some extent but find pronunciation assimilation a serious problem?'
+Non-native learners of English would want to sound at least close to native in their accent maybe because the prestige that goes with speaking English is believed to increase with the proficiency of the speaker.
+The challenge of acquiring proficiency is higher for those living outside native English environments; even though some learners may have lived with native speakers, yet do not get to learn much.
+However, it is still true that some have not had much encounter with native speakers yet have been able to learn and speak the language well almost like the native speakers.
+One question I wish to attempt answering in this discussion is 'Why do non-natives learn the grammar and semantics of English well to some extent but find pronunciation assimilation a serious problem?'

-The first and most obvious of the challenges is the influence of mother-tongue on the learner’s speech manner.
-As an L2 learner of English, one definitely has his first language which one’s organs of speech would have been trained to articulate, and these sounds are definitely the ones absent in the English sound system. and on the other hand there are speech sounds of English that are not present in the sound system of his first language.
+The most obvious of the challenges non-native learners encounter is the influence of their mother-tongue (their local languages) on their speech manner.
+As an L2 learner of English, one definitely has his first language whose sounds one’s organs of speech would have over time been trained to articulate, and these sounds are definitely the ones absent in the English sound system. and on the other hand there are speech sounds of English that don't exist in the sound system of such person's first language.
 In such case, one would always replace such sounds with sounds in his L1 (first language).
 The alophonic variations may be quite absurd but language users could not have figured out the problems on their own.
-If for instance your first language does not have the vowels in cart and cat (as in the case of most African languages); one is likely to pronounce cart and cat the same with any related sound they have learned from their local dialects.
-Also pick and peak will not be differentiated in speech if your L1 does not recognize the deference between /I/ and /i:/ beyond just the difference in length.
-Learners often think that the difference is just that /i:/ is longer than /I/, which is not correct.
+If for instance one's first language does not have the vowels in cart and cat (as in the case of most African languages); one is likely to pronounce cart and cat the same with any related sound they have learned from their local dialects.
+Also pick and peak will not be differentiated if one's L1 does not recognize the deference between /I/ and /i:/ beyond just the difference in length.
+Learners often wrongly think that the difference is only that /i:/ is longer than /I/.
 Imagine if a person you meet on a plane says to you “to die is good for you,” what will be your reaction?
 Whereas he actually means to say “today is good for you”.
-This is the result when a person replaces /ei/ (as in say) with /ai/ (as in sigh).
+This is the result when /ei/ (as in say) is replaced with /ai/ (as in sigh).

 This may to some extent relate to social influence discussed above.
 To a large extent, you can decide what you give attention to and what you allow to interest you.
 Though you have a group of socially influential people around you, you can still be more interested in something more private.
-The problem here is that the dominant accent you hear often unconsciously sticks in your memory and without deciding it, you just find yourself exhibiting them.
+The problem here is that the dominant accent you hear often gradually sticks in your memory without you deciding it, you just one day find yourself exhibiting them.
 So your speech manner eventually is not what you decidedly learn but what has taken over you.
-This means that if you have to listen to speeches said in the poor varieties, you must be critical so that you will be guided by your assessment of what you call right or wrong.
+This means that if you have to listen to utterances in the poor varieties, you must critical evaluate the utterances so that you will be guided by your assessment of what you call right or wrong.

 You can get rid of this problem by ensuring that you improve your ability to use your speech organs to produce all the sounds of English correctly, and also mindfully use them in pronouncing English words.
-When you say a word in a way that you realize is not correct, you should immediately say it in the correct way; with that, it will gradually become part of your subconscious linguistic ability and you won’t have to think hard before you can say the same word correctly when you speak.
+When you say a word in a way that you realize is not correct, you should immediately say it in the correct way; with that, it will gradually become part of your subconscious linguistic ability and you won’t have to think hard to say the same word correctly.

-I suggest that you should deliberately coordinate yourself and not get too casual when speaking English, particularly when you are learning to improve your English.
+I suggest you deliberately coordinate yourself and not get too casual when speaking English, particularly when you are learning to improve your English.
 After you have internalized the speech skills, you can always speak conveniently in any situation.
 The diagram of the speech organs can help hear.
 Get it and learn the places and manner of articulation.
 Keep trying to do what you see on the diagram as many times and as often as you can.
 This method has helped me greatly.

-Another way out is that you need to define your interest as regards speaking English.
+Another way out is that you need to define your interest .
 Be interested in hearing what you want to imitate.
-Listen to documentaries, news and watch movies that will help develop your ability to speech well.
+Listen to documentaries and news, and watch movies that will help develop your ability to speech well.
 You can decide to consider English spoken differently as substandard and judge it in your own way.
 For example, a news caster pronounces success with stress on the first syllable; you should be able to tell yourself within you that the proper pronunciation of the word places the stress on the second syllable.
-Whatever goes contrary to what you have learn as correct should attract some personal criticism within you, that makes you conscious when you speak and makes you improve your English with time.
+Whatever goes contrary to what you consider correct should attract some personal criticism within you, that makes you conscious when you speak and hepls you improve with time.

 Record your speech and listen to it

-You can also do a personal practice by recording your speech and then listening to it and taking note of areas you need to work on.
+You can also do a personal practice by recording your speech and then listening to it and noting areas you need to work on.
 This can be done when you are either alone in your room (maybe you read a passage) or during a discussion with someone.
 When this is done, you can listen to yourself over and over again.
-When you notice areas you are not satisfied with, you can correct it in the subsequent recording.
+When you notice areas you are not satisfied with, you can correct it in subsequent recordings.
 You can start by speaking slowly and later increasing your speed until you can say the chain of words with ease.

 Teach someone what you learn

-This is one very good learning skill It will help a great deal if you teach someone what you have learned in pronunciation.
+This is one very good learning skill It will help a great deal if you teach someone what you have learned.
 If a person pronounces a word wrongly, you should be able to kindly tell the person that the word is pronounced this way and not that.
 This is good because what you teach someone sticks more to you.

-look up words whose pronunciations you are not certain about
+Look up word pronunciations you are not certain about

-This is just a few areas that can be worked on to improve one’s proficiency in English pronunciation and sound much like a native speaker.
-If you can use them you will experience a change in your speech; then you can proceed to other areas like intonation and stress.
+This is just a few areas that you can work on to improve your proficiency in English pronunciation and sound much like a native speaker.
+If you can use them, you will experience a change in your sound pronunciation; then you can proceed to other areas like intonation and stress.
 This implies that you may not learn everything one time.